eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/production-ready-settings/index.md

 ---
 # Production-Ready Settings

-If you plan to deploy Corporate Memory in a publically accessible environment you need to take care about some final configuration steps.
+If you plan to deploy Corporate Memory in a non-trusted environment, you need to take care about some final configuration steps.

 ## Restrict Redirect URLs